 Jan 7, 2018

-The range of properties "P81_ongoing_throughout" and "P82_at_some_time_within" is defined in the CRM as E61 Time Primitive, i.e., (closed, contiguous) intervals on the natural time dimension in which we live.
+Properties "P81 ongoing throughout" and "P82 at some time within" are defined in the CRM as E61 Time Primitive, i.e., (closed, contiguous) intervals on the natural time dimension in which we live.

-Since the E61 Time Primitive of the CRM cannot directly be implemented in RDF databases, we define in the official RDF implementation of the CIDOC CRM four properties replacing P81 and P82 adequately using xsd:dateTime.
+Since the E61 Time Primitive of the CRM cannot be expressed in RDF directly, in the official RDF implementation of the CIDOC CRM, we define four properties replacing P81 and P82 which express the Time Primitives as xsd:dateTime values.

+P81 ongoing throughout

 Property P81 describes the maximum known temporal extent of an E52 Time-Span, i.e. the extent it is ongoing throughout.
 It is replaced in this RDF version by the property "P81a_end_of_the_begin" and "P81b_begin_of_the_end", to be used together.

 "P81a_end_of_the_begin" should be instantiated as the earliest point in time the user is sure that the respective temporal phenomenon is indeed ongoing.
-We call it “end_of_the_begin”, because it also constitutes an upper limit to the end of the indeterminacy or fuzziness of the begin of the described temporal phenomenon.
+We call it “end_of_the_begin”, because it also constitutes an upper limit to the end of the indeterminacy or fuzziness of the beginning of the described temporal phenomenon.

 "P81b_begin_of_the_end" should be instantiated as the latest point in time the user is sure that the respective temporal phenomenon is indeed ongoing.
-We call it “begin_of_the_end”, because it also constitutes a lower limit to the begin of the indeterminacy or fuzziness of the end of the described temporal phenomenon.
+We call it “begin_of_the_end”, because it also constitutes a lower limit to the beginning of the indeterminacy or fuzziness of the end of the described temporal phenomenon.

-It is correct to assign the same value to P81a_end_of_the_begin and P81b_begin_of_the_end, if no other positive knowledge exists.
-It is also correct not to instantiate P81 for a time span, if no respective evidence is known.
+It is correct to assign the same value to “P81a_end_of_the_begin” and “P81b_begin_of_the_end”, if no other positive knowledge exists.
+It is also correct not to instantiate P81 for a time span, if there is no evidence that the temporal phenomenon was definitely occurring at a particular time.

-If a respective reasoning is installed, and no evidence exists that the phenomenon was definitely ongoing at any point in time, one may use a value for P81a_end_of_the_begin greater than for P81b_begin_of_the_end, indicating that the indeterminacy of knowledge (not of being) of the begin overlaps with the indeterminacy of knowledge (not of being) for the end [see Christian-Emil Ore XXX].
+If a respective reasoning is installed, and no evidence exists about the point in time that the phenomenon was definitely ongoing, one may specify “P81a_end_of_the_begin” as being later than “P81b_begin_of_the_end”, indicating that the indeterminacy of knowledge (not of being) of the begin overlaps with the indeterminacy of knowledge (not of being) of the end [see Christian-Emil Ore XXX].

-If a value for P81a_end_of_the_begin is given with a precision less than that of xsd:dateTime, such as in days or years, the implementation should “round it up” to the last instant (second) of this time expression, e.g. 1971 = Dec 31 1971 23:59:59.
-Respectively, if a value for P81b_begin_of_the_end is given with a precision less than that of xsd:dateTime, such as in days or years, the implementation should “round it down” to the last instant (second) of this time expression, e.g. 1971 = Jan 1 1971 0:00:00.
+If a value for “P81a_end_of_the_begin” is given with a precision less than that of xsd:dateTime (i.e. seconds), such as in days or years, the implementation should “round it up” to the last instant of this time expression, e.g. 1971 = Dec 31 1971 23:59:59.
+Respectively, for “P81b_begin_of_the_end” the implementation should “round it down”, e.g. 1971 = Jan 1 1971 0:00:00.
 If values are needed that are not within the range or precision of xsd:dateTime, e.g., for paleontology, this property should be extended with another, suitable data type.

+P82 at some time within

-Property P82 describes the narrowest known outer bounds of the temporal extent of an E52 Time-Span, i.e. the extent it is ongoing “at some time within” this interval.
+Property P82 describes the narrowest known outer bounds of the temporal extent of an E52 Time-Span, i.e. the described temporal phenomenon is definitely ongoing “at some time within” this interval.
 It is replaced in the official RDF version by the properties "P82a_begin_of_the_begin" and "P82b_end_of_the_end", to be used together.

-" P82a_begin_of_the_begin " should be instantiated as the latest point in time the user is sure that the respective temporal phenomenon is indeed not yet ongoing.
-We call it “begin_of_the_begin”, because it also constitutes a lower limit to the begin of the indeterminacy or fuzziness of the begin of the described temporal phenomenon.
+" P82a_begin_of_the_begin " should be instantiated as the latest point in time the user is sure that the respective temporal phenomenon is indeed not yet happening.
+We call it “begin_of_the_begin”, because it also constitutes a lower limit to the beginning of the indeterminacy or fuzziness of the beginning of the described temporal phenomenon.

-" P82b_end_of_the_end " should be instantiated as the earliest point in time the user is sure that the respective temporal phenomenon is indeed no more ongoing.
+" P82b_end_of_the_end " should be instantiated as the earliest point in time the user is sure that the respective temporal phenomenon is indeed no longer ongoing.
 We call it “end_of_the_end”, because it also constitutes an upper limit to the end of the indeterminacy or fuzziness of the end of the described temporal phenomenon.